blawson69/LootGenerator/README.md

 *Be careful when editing exported handouts!
 Leaving out a replacement character or using one in an Item description without actually using it as a replacement variable can break the script.*

 #### Spells
-The Spell tables are not weighted as the Magic Items are, but are a simple list of all available spells.
+The Spell tables are not weighted as the Magic Items are, but are a simple list of all available spells that are used to generate spell scrolls.
 Each level of spell is a comma delimited list on one line with a heading designating the level of the spells in the list.
 These headings should be in ALL CAPS followed by a colon and also on their own line.
-"CANTRIPS" or "0 LEVEL" are allowed for cantrips, while the remainder should be "1ST LEVEL" and so on.
+"CANTRIPS:" or "0 LEVEL:" are allowed for cantrips, while the remainder should be "1ST LEVEL:" and so on.

 If you are appending spells, you may leave off those spell levels for which you do not have any spells to append.

 #### Formatting Guidelines
-Because you could be generating quite a lengthy list of loot items, avoid using commas in your item descriptions.
-You will notice that default items such as "Shield, +1" has been changed to "+1 Shield" in the database to avoid confusion.
-Also, the use of parenthesis should be minimized as they are mostly used to denote multiples of items.
+Because you could be generating quite a lengthy list of loot items, avoid using commas in your custom Item names.
+You will notice that default Item names that usually contain commas have been modified to remove them.
+For instance, "Shield, +1" has been changed to "+1 Shield".
+This helps avoid item confusion on long lists.
+Also, the use of parenthesis should be minimized.
+These are used primarily by LootGenerator to denote multiples of items.